+D. Having a client non-discrimination policy that explicitly includes disability status

+Promotes Accessibility

-Indicator Definition D. Having a client non-discrimination policy that explicitly includes disability status 1.2 Promotes Accessibility Agency has infrastructure to routinely assess for its accessibility to people with disabilities, including: A. A trained review team of internal staff and external experts in accessibility for people with disabilities and Deaf people B. A standardized review process and tool C. A scheduled week each year dedicated to conducting the review D. A process to review findings with staff and external experts to develop possible solutions to identified issues 1.3 Raises Funds The agency seeks funding to address violence against people with disabilities in the following ways: A. Agency has a written fundraising plan to raise funds to better support survivors with disabilities, including making physical modifications to the building, providing accommodations to individuals, etc.
+Agency has infrastructure to routinely assess its accessibility to people with disabilities, including:

+- A. A trained review team of internal staff and external experts in accessibility for people with disabilities and Deaf individuals - B. A standardized review process and tool - C. A scheduled week each year dedicated to conducting the review - D. A process to review findings with staff and external experts to develop possible solutions to identified issues

+Raises Funds

+The agency seeks funding to address violence against people with disabilities in the following ways:

-B. Agency has submitted at least one proposal in partnership with a disability or Deaf organization
+- A. Agency has a written fundraising plan to raise funds to better support survivors with disabilities, including making physical modifications to the building, providing accommodations to individuals, etc. - B. Agency has submitted at least one proposal in partnership with a disability or Deaf organization - C. Agency has raised the issue of serving survivors with disabilities to its VOCA and VAWA state administrators